 From our experience, when you are communicating the status of a portfolio of initiatives or projects, most senior stakeholders will not read each project status or highlight report.
-If you do create an overarching program status report, then they will more then likely want a quick status summary.
+If you do create an overarching program status report, then they will more than likely want a quick status summary.

 The Track step in Jibility will allow you to tag the status of each initiative and provide a description of the status that can be easily published as a document.

-Note, to learn how to set the Time Horizon please refer to this article.
+Note, to learn how to set the time horizon, please refer to this article.

-In Jibility, an initiative can be tagged as one of the following statuses
+In Jibility, an initiative can be tagged as one of the following statuses:

-Note: by default, all initiatives are initially marked as Not Assessed.
+Note, by default, all initiatives are initially marked as Not Assessed.

 In the Track step, you will see a copy of your roadmap, where each initiative is marked with an initiative status.

 If you change the roadmap in the Roadmap step, then it is automatically reflected in the Track roadmap as well.
-This is what happens if you change the roadmap
+This is what happens if you change the roadmap:

-There are two published documents that show the Initiative Status: Initiative Status document and Prioritised Initiative 2x2.
+There are two published documents that show the initiative status: Initiative Status document and Prioritized Initiative 2x2.

-1) Initiative Status Document
+1) Initiative Status document

 To publish a roadmap showing initiative status and progress commentary, you can open the Initiative Status document.
 An example is shown below.

-2) Prioritised Initiatives 2x2
+2) Prioritized Initiatives 2x2